What Are Operating Expenses? Basics and Examples

 Common examples of operating expenses for businesses

 Small business entrepreneurs, CPA professionals, and other corporate finance managers often deal with a common collection of operating expenses.
 Nearly all companies deal with sales costs, administrative expenses, utility costs, and other common operating costs.
-Below are the most typical examples of operating expenses that a business incurs.
-Note that this applies to the non-manufacturing components of these factors.

 Sales and marketing